-8.1 Where in pursuance of these Standing Orders invitation to tender is made, every invitation shall state:

-- 8.1.1 if the tender process is being conducted electronically via the Authority's e-tendering solution, the process for registering and submitting tenders and the signed Form of Tender; or - 8.1.2 if the tender is to be submitted by hard copy, that no tender will be considered unless it is enclosed in a plain sealed envelope which shall bear the word "Tender" followed by the contract to which it relates but shall bear no other name or mark indicating the sender. - 8.2 The tenders shall be returned to the relevant Head of Service or such other officer of the Authority as may be nominated by that Head of Service and shall be kept by him or her in a secure place until the time and date specified for their opening. - 8.3 No tender received after the time and date specified in the invitation shall be considered under any circumstances. - 8.4 Every invitation to tender shall state: - 8.4.1 that the Authority is not bound to accept any tender, including the lowest; - 8.4.2 the tender evaluation criteria, with full explanation; - 8.4.3 a statement that the Authority will be obliged to comply with the Freedom of Information regime; - 8.4.4 closing date and time for receipt of tenders and the name and postal address or the web address to which tenders should be sent; and - 8.4.5 a requirement that the tenderers accept full responsibility for ensuring compliance with the terms of these Standing Orders and that any failure to do so may render that tender liable to disqualification.
+- 8.1 Where in pursuance of these Standing Orders invitation to tender is made, every invitation shall state the process for registering and submitting tenders and the signed Form of Tender using the NWL E-tendering portal. - 8.2 No tender received after the time and date specified in the invitation shall be considered under any circumstances. - 8.3 Every invitation to tender shall state: - 8.3.1 that the Authority is not bound to accept any tender, including the lowest: - 8.3.2 the tender evaluation criteria, with full explanation; - 8.3.3 a statement that the Authority will be obliged to comply with the Freedom of Information regime; - 8.3.4 closing date and time for receipt of tenders and the web address to which tenders should be sent; and - 8.3.5 a requirement that the tenderers accept full responsibility for ensuring compliance with the terms of these Standing Orders and that any failure to do so may render that tender liable to disqualification.